AliceDataLab/AdventureWorks-sales-dashboard-powerbi/README.md

 ![Data Model](data-model.png.png)

 ## Key Insights

-- The United States contributes the largest share of total sales
+- The United States is the largest contributor to total sales, making it the primary driver of overall revenue performance.
-- Sales vary across months, with noticeable peaks and declines
+- Monthly sales fluctuate throughout the year, with noticeable peaks that may reflect seasonal demand patterns.
-- Some regions outperform others, suggesting opportunities for targeted strategies
+- Geographic differences across U.S. states suggest opportunities for more targeted regional sales strategies.

 ## Dashboard Preview
 ![Dashboard](dashboard.png.png)